 Instead of only using a password, customers may be requested to go through one of the following authentication flows:

-A ‘two-factor’ authentication which will ask the user to provide a code sent via email or SMS.
+A ‘two-factor’ authentication that will ask the user to provide a code sent via email or SMS.

 3DS2 follows a risk-based authentication process to determine whether a transaction should be challenged.
 The risk level is calculated by intelligent use of data collected during the transaction, such as device information, time zone and various other parameters.
 If authentication can be achieved with the data collected in the background, the transaction is processed without requesting any additional information from the customer.

 However, if there are risks associated with the transaction, authentication will move on to the extra steps or the ‘challenge flow’.
 Users will be able to use advanced authentication methods such as biometric information.

 Unlike with 3DS1, businesses can use an iframe to implement the request for authentication on the same page without redirection.
 That means customers are not redirected and enjoy a better check-out experience.

 To support businesses in maximising their conversions after the enforcement of SCA, SafeCharge will enable dynamic implementation of 3D Secure 2.0.
 This means taking real-time intelligent decisions about whether to take or not to take advantage of SCA exemptions and push for higher conversion.

 The Payment Services Directive is regulated and compliant with 3DS2 to allow for strong customer authentication (SCA), increase approval rates of transactions and is adaptable to changing technology.

 At this time, there is no hard evidence that conversions will be reduced.
 SafeCharge believes the optimum approach is to seek exemptions only where we believe the transaction does not pose a significant risk of fraud and where we do not believe the issuer will exempt the transaction without our exemption.